styblope/otel-cicd-demo/jenkins-maven/README.md

 2. Wait until the pipeline completes

    ![script-pipeline-done](img/script-pipeline-done.png)

+   > **Warning:** If your build fails, check the logs to find out the reason.
+First-time build will likely fail with 400 response and "No service found for name(s) 'jenkins-pipelines'" error message.
+This means the Instana release marker could not be matched to the service.
+Try to run the pipeline once or more times again to producte some traces that will create the service instance in Instana.

 3. Click on the pipeline build number to open the build summary page.